ampretia/commercial-paper-starter-kit/USAGE.md

 ```

+If you don't see the above, and there weren't any errors being reported it is most likey that the `NODE_CONFIG` envronment variable hasn't been set.. run `gulp env` to get a summary of what it is set to currently.

 # Paper trading

-As this is a cli application you will need to use the console to trade in commerical paper.
-Firstly change to the directory that has the applications
+There is a cli application you will need to use the console to trade in commerical paper.
+In additional there are two web-based UIs for trading.
+One is specific to the scenario i.e. trading commercial paper.
+The second, is an example of how the Hyperleder Composer generator (that uses the Yeoman framework) can be used to create a 'starter' Angular-2 application.

+Firstly change to the directory that has the applications - ensure that you have the `NODE_CONFIG` set as above!

 ```
 cd apps/cp-cli